MStypulkowski/master-thesis/README.md

 # Representing Point Clouds with Generative Conditional Invertible Flow Networks

-Master's thesis written under supervision of dr hab.
-Jan Chorowski at the University of Wroclaw.
-Defended on August 2020.
+Master's thesis written under the supervision of dr hab.
+Jan Chorowski at the University of Wroclaw, and defended on August 2020.

 ## Topics covered:
 * Latent variable methods (EM algorithm, VAEs, normalizing flows, GANs)